Ezekiel Goldthwait: Biography

 Goldthwait held a number of positions of trust.
 He served as executor of the wills of numerous prominent Massachusetts citizens of the time, including Governor William Dummer.
 He served on a committee relating to the British occupation of Boston, as well as many other colonial committees, and was appointed to meet with the governor on business for the town of Boston.
 He served as Town Clerk of Boston for 20 years.
 He was Clerk of the Court of Common Pleas and Clerk of the Court of General Sessions of the Peace, and was Register of Deeds for Suffolk County for 30 years.
 At various times he also held the posts of Selectman, Town Auditor, and Town Meeting Moderator.
 In 1771, he was challenged by Samuel Adams for the position of Register of Deeds, but beat Adams in the election by a margin of over two-to-one.

 In 1769, John Adams and Goldthwait were on good terms.
 Adams recorded in his diary that Goldthwait had invited Adams "to a genteel dinner of fish, bacon, peas, and incomparable Madeira under the shady trees (at Flax Pond) with half a dozen as clever fellows as ever were born."
-However, after Goldthwait defeated Adams's cousin, Samuel Adams, in the election of 1771, John Adams's diary entries regarding Goldthwait were quite uncomplimentary.
+However, after Goldthwait defeated Adams's cousin, Samuel Adams, in the election of 1771, John Adams' diary entries regarding Goldthwait were quite uncomplimentary.
 Part of this may have been personal, but part of it may simply be a reflection of the hardening of divisions in political opinion in the years leading up to the American Revolution.

-Goldthwait's views were generally those of a loyalist, feeling that despite the grievances of the colonists, a break with Britain would be a mistake.
+Goldthwait's views were generally those of a Loyalist, feeling that despite the grievances of the colonists, a break with Britain would be a mistake.
 After the Battle of Lexington and Concord started the Revolutionary War, the Massachusetts militia laid siege to Boston, trapping the British Army and the citizens of the city inside.
-When the Royal Navy evacuated the British Army 11 months later, it took thousands of loyalists with it to Halifax, Nova Scotia.
+When the Royal Navy evacuated the British Army 11 months later, it took thousands of Loyalists with it to Halifax, Nova Scotia.
 Goldthwait, though, decided to stay in Boston.
-However, he was not condemned as a loyalist, and his valuable properties in Boston and country estate in Roxbury, Massachusetts were not seized by the revolutionary government.
+However, he was not condemned as a Loyalist, and his valuable properties in Boston and country estate in Roxbury, Massachusetts were not seized by the revolutionary government.